Lake Shore Drive: Later history

 During the Groundhog Day Blizzard, Lake Shore Drive had to be closed because of the large amount of snow present on the roadway.
 The city estimated 900 vehicles became stuck on Lake Shore Drive, with the Associated Press reporting approximately 1,500 vehicles stuck.
 Hundreds of motorists had become stranded on Lake Shore Drive, some for as long as 12 hours.
 Crews worked around the clock to remove the vehicles and clear the roadway, and Lake Shore Drive was reopened just before dawn on February 3, 2011.

 A thirty-year development plan estimated to cost $4 billion was approved by Chicago in September 2010, for the former site of the US Steel plant in South Chicago, which operated along the neighborhood's shoreline from 1880 to 1992, and which has undergone extensive demolition and environmental remediation since; included in the plan was an extension of Lake Shore Drive through the property.
 This extension opened at 9 am October 27, 2013.

-Between late 2015 and late 2017, the I-55 interchange was reconstructed to repace all of the ramps.
+Between late 2015 and late 2017, the I-55 interchange was reconstructed to replace all of the ramps.
 These structures were deteriorating and functionally obsolete.